-The labor force is the sum of employed and unemployed people.
-The labor force participation rate is the labor force as a percentage of the non-institutional civilian population.
+The labour force is the sum of employed and unemployed people.
+The labour force participation rate is the labour force as a percentage of the non-institutional civilian population.
 Data is also available by demographic characteristics.
 See also Not in the workforce.
 The labour force is the number of people in employment plus the unemployed looking for work.

 The workforce is a subset of that group that includes only those who are actively working or looking for work.
-An increase in college attendance among younger people on the age spectrum is another factor that reduces labor force participation.
-Some economists argue that data on the labor force participation rate and unemployment should be considered together to better understand the real employment situation of an economy.
-Changes in the working-age population from one generation to the next also influence participation in the labor force.
+An increase in college attendance among younger people on the age spectrum is another factor that reduces labour force participation.
+Some economists argue that data on the labour force participation rate and unemployment should be considered together to better understand the real employment situation of an economy.
+Changes in the working-age population from one generation to the next also influence participation in the labour force.

-The labor force participation rate isthe number of people who are available to work as a percentage of the total population.
+The labour force participation rate isthe number of people who are available to work as a percentage of the total population.
 The size of the workforce depends not only on the number of adults, but also on how likely they are to feel they can get a job.

-This roughly corresponds to some of the downward trends in labor force participation in the 21st century.
-This report contains estimates of the number of years that people would spend in the labor force based on mortality conditions, labor force entry and exit rates, and demographic characteristics.
-The labor force participation rate has changed depending on long-term economic, social and demographic trends.
-The working-age population is made up of all the people in a country who are old enough to be part of the labor force.
+This roughly corresponds to some of the downward trends in labour force participation in the 21st century.
+This report contains estimates of the number of years that people would spend in the labour force based on mortality conditions, labour force entry and exit rates, and demographic characteristics.
+The labour force participation rate has changed depending on long-term economic, social and demographic trends.
+The working-age population is made up of all the people in a country who are old enough to be part of the labour force.
 The armed forces include personnel from the metropolitan territory from the total available workforce who served in the armed forces during the period considered, whether stationed in the metropolitan territory or elsewhere.
 It is calculated by dividing the total labour force (employed plus unemployed) by the total non-institutionalized civilian population.
 The terms 'labour force' and 'workforce' are often used interchangeably but they have distinct meanings.